andresebr/kumodd/README.md

 Kumodd is a command line utility for forensic preservation of Google Drive cloud storage.
 It downloads files and metadata from a specified account in a verifiable forensically sound manner.
-It requres authorized access and uses public APIs.
+It requres authorized read-only access and uses public APIs.
 It verifies the MD5 of each file and it's metadata.
 It integrates with timeline analysis tools.